activecm/zcutter/README.md

-#zcutter, compatible with zeek-cut (formerly bro-cut)
+# zcutter, compatible with zeek-cut (formerly bro-cut)

 	This is a python script that, like zeek-cut, handles the task of extracting specific columns from zeek-logs.

-Primary differences:
+## Primary differences
 - zcutter is a standalone python script with no dependencies other than python3 (which should be on all Linuxes.)